This race of meltwater,

 I’m a poet, writer and experienced educator, based in Shropshire.
 I’ve worked on a variety of residencies in both England and Scotland and provide workshops and readings to schools, festivals and community and national organisations.
 I often work in collaboration with arts and community projects.

 In 2022 I completed a project with the national charity Paintings In Hospitals, worked on projects for Meadow Arts and The Hive in Shrewsbury, worked in schools for the Poetry Society, ran workshops for Poetry On Loan and tutored for Arvon.
 I’m still working on a wonderful project with MediaActive which is employing a dancer, a musician, and a poet (me) to create new work inspired by archive film.
-My poetry-theatre invention The Spellwright had some outings this year too, including at Ledbury Poetry Festival.
+My poetry-theatre invention The Spellwright had some outings too, including at Ledbury Poetry Festival.

 In 2021 I published two new books – Fan-peckled (Fair Acre Press) about the lost words of Shropshire; and The Bicycles of Ice and Salt (IDP) about two long and long-ago journeys I made by bicycle.
 My thanks to IDP who kindly nominated poems from ‘How Time is in Fields’ and ‘The Bicycles of Ice and Salt’ for the Pushcart Prize this year.